castacks/castacks.github.io/_team/guangzhao.md

 job_title: Master's Student
 category: master_student
 layout: team_member_personal_page
-image: /img/team/guangzhao.jpeg
+image: /img/team/Guangzhao__Li.png
 link-new-tab: true
 ---

-Guangzhao(Zack) Li is an M.R.S.D student at Carnegie Mellon University.
-His primary interest lies in autonomous robotics and its commercialization in the markets, such as (field) service robots and self-driving cars.
-While currently working on learning-based exploration projects, he loves playing piano and Chopin is my favorite.
-He also grew up with ice hockey and badminton.
-As a certified AASI snowboard instructor, I often teach my friends tricks in terrain parks and halfpipes.
+Guangzhao(Zack) Li is an MRSD student at The Robotics Institute.
+He also has academic background in Aeronautical Engineering, Nuclear Engineering, and industry background in robotics product, with a current interest in robot autonomy and its commercialization.
+He is currently working on quadruped search and rescue in unstructured environments.

 ## Email ##
 guangzhl@andrew.cmu.edu